-A.Rethinking the Conditions of Political Possibility
+A. Rethinking the Conditions of Political Possibility

 If there exists a conventional wisdom about compulsory voting in the United States today-other than that it would clash with Americans' sense of freedom-it is that conservatives would oppose the creation of a duty to vote, and progressives would favor it.
 It was the conservative Paul Weyrich, after all, who infamously told fellow activists that "our leverage in the elections quite candidly goes up as the voting populace goes down."
 Inspired by this instinct, Republicans have pushed state-level legislation that aims to make voting more difficult.
-254 suppressionconsent-decree-1028988
+362

-Progressives, meanwhile, have generally pushed to make voting easier, and increase participation.
-States and counties controlled by Democrats worked to facilitated ballot access during the Covid-19 pandemic.255 And they have experimented with ways to expand the franchise in local elections to teenagers and even non-citizens.256
+Progressives, meanwhile, have generally pushed to increase participation by making voting easier.
+States and counties controlled by Democrats worked to facilitate ballot access during the Covid-19 pandemic.363 And they have experimented with ways to expand the franchise in local elections to teenagers and even non-citizens.364